starstrucked/Instagram-Session-ID-Grabber/README.md

 # Instagram-Session-ID-Grabber
-gives you your session id
+gives you your session id for instagram
 # Requirements
  -pip install requests